 Listed in alphabetical order, the name of Felixberto S. Sardoma is among 30 typists along with 81 laborers, 67 stevedores, two painter supervisors, four painters, ten generator operators, one clerk dispatcher, and one police officer.
 All weathered the rough voyage from Iloilo in a third-class passenger bunk deep in the ship’s hull.
 He was 22 years old when he stepped off the U.S. Navy Ship Gen. Daniel L. Sultan gangplank on Guam.

 Leading the Luzon Stevedoring Company group was the elderly Fermin Zapanta Sr., who spent the voyage in a comparably luxurious first-class upper-deck cabin, assisted by a traveling labor supervisor who watched over the group in the lower decks.
 Zapanta was designated as Camp Roxas labor superintendent by the late Ilonggo Congressman Pascualing Espinosa, head of the Consolidated Labor Union of the Philippines (CLUP).
-Camp Roxas management eventually changed years later to the late Donald Marshall (obituary) and recruitment continued until the Filipino labor camp closed in 1972.
+Camp Roxas management eventually changed years later to the late Donald Marshall and recruitment continued until the Filipino labor camp closed in 1972.

 Other manifests show Felixberto S. Sardoma’s various return trips to the Philippines and back to Guam.
 Manifests with names of many other workers, including Loreto Provido, father of producer Bernadette Schumann, another Camp Roxas descendant, are available for viewing at the Micronesian Area Resource Center, University of Guam.